awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ```

 Alternatively, add the contents of the client certificate between `<cert>``</cert>` tags and the contents of the private key between `<key>``</key>` tags to the configuration file\.
 If you choose this option, you distribute only the configuration file to your clients\.

+If you generated separate client certificates and keys for each user that will connect to the Client VPN endpoint, repeat this step for each user\.

 ## View Client VPN endpoints<a name="cvpn-working-endpoint-view"></a>